An independent Primary School in West Sussex

 Literacy or Numeracy Time & Reading Time

-Primary pupils take part in Literacy or Numeracy and Reading Time every morning to boost the confidence of the pupils in these areas.
+Primary pupils take part in Literacy or Numeracy time followed by our Drop Everything and Read session every morning to boost the confidence of the pupils in these areas.

 Break times are supervised by the Primary staff and are held in either the Primary Play Corner, a designated area in the woods or on the playing field.
 Water with fruit, homemade biscuits, cheese straws and more are available on rotation.

 All meals are cooked on site by our catering team and are taken in the Dining Room.
 Our meat and vegetables are all purchased through local, well-regarded suppliers.
 Pupils are offered a choice of two delicious main courses (one of which is a vegetarian selection), jacket potatoes, plain pasta with sauce for those with sensory needs or salad from our salad bar.
 Pupils can add homemade soup, smaller salad bowls, puddings, yoghurts and fruits.

 To view the menu for the next 1-2 weeks click the utensils icon on the right of the screen.